williambeckaskenaizer/cilisp/README.md

 ### How to run
 There are several components required for ciLisp to compile.
-Please ensure that you're either on a Mac/Linux, or using the Ubuntu terminal for Windows.
+Please ensure that you're either on a Mac/Linux, or using a Windows Subsystem for Linux of your choice.

 #### For macOS
 You will need to install [Brew](https://brew.sh/) or a similar package manager.